Your email address is part of your brand and your professional identity.

 I know I wrote earlier not to use numbers.
 Depending on what you choose, numbers could be construed as the year you were born, or your age.
 Do not give them a reason to wonder what the number might mean.
 Read

-If you have a common name, you could associate your name with the position you are vying for like this: MaryJSmithArchitect@gmail.com.
+If you have a common name, you could associate your name with your profession or the position you are targeting like this: MaryJSmithArchitect@whatever.com.

 I recommend you have a separate email for job search purposes only.
 Have one email that you use for all your job search communication.
 If you knew Mary personally and you knew that she loves baseball, firstname.lastname@example.org could be a personal email address!

-Your email address is part of your brand.
 Make it easy for the hiring professionals to find you and remember you.
-How do you want to be branded in the eyes of a potential employer?
+Make it easy for them to connect your email with your application or resume.
+Keep this in mind -- How do you want to be branded in the eyes of a potential employer?